FAQs

 The weather looks pretty bad.
 How do I know if a game is cancelled?

 Each day, officials with the Palm Beach County Parks and Recreation Department examine the fields and assure that they are safe for play.
 In the event of rain during the day, these officials may opt to close the fields for that evening’s scheduled play.
-If the fields are closed you will be notified by eAlert (if you signed up for this feature)
+If the fields are closed you will be notified by eAlert (if you signed up for this feature) or by your coach.

 What are the travel leagues and how do they differ from the recreational leagues?
 Can my daughter play in both?